Skip to site content

 News and Announcements

-The IHS Division of Nursing Services, in partnership with the Alzheimer's Grant Program, will offer technical assistance, access to existing training resources, and reimbursement of accreditation fees for IHS, tribal, and urban emergency departments interested in seeking geriatric ED accreditation.
-The purpose is to assist sites in applying by the February 2024 application due date.
-The new cohort will join the nine IHS and tribal EDs that have already achieved the Level 3 – Bronze accreditation offered by the American College of Emergency Physicians.
+The IHS Division of Nursing Services, in partnership with the Alzheimer's Grant Program, offers technical assistance, access to existing training resources, and reimbursement of accreditation fees for IHS, tribal, and urban emergency departments interested in seeking geriatric ED accreditation.
+The 2024 cohort joins the nine IHS and tribal EDs that have already achieved the Level 3 – Bronze accreditation offered by the American College of Emergency Physicians.
 Exit Disclaimer: You Are Leaving www.ihs.gov

 Why participate?
 The number of Native older adults ages 65 and older is expected to triple in the next 30 years, with those 85 years and older growing even quicker.
 As age increases, so does the number of ED visits.
 Geriatric accredited EDs reduce the chance of avoidable patient admissions and re-visits while improving patient outcomes and satisfaction.
 To learn more about GEDA or how to participate in the next cohort, email Ardith Aspaas at or visit our GEDA page.